danielsaidi/website_danielsaidi/_posts/2015/2015-09-17-update-the-title-of-an-mkannotation.md

 ---
-title:  "Update the title of an MKAnnotation"
+title: Update the title of an MKAnnotation
 date:  2015-09-17 22:04:00 +0100
-tags: 	ios swift mapkit
+tags:  ios swift geo
 ---

-In an app that I am building, I have a map where users can save personal content and present it in a beauuutiful way.
+I'm building an app that has a map where users can save personalized content and present it in a beauuutiful way.
 Ok, enough with the sales pitch.

 When the user taps a pin on the map, the app will reverse geocode its coordinate and use it to display the full address in the callout's subtitle.